Kometa-Team/Kometa/docs/home/guides/local.md

 ### Installing Python.

 In order to run a Python script. the first thing you'll need is a Python interpreter.
-THis is typically already present on Linux and Mac, but will probably have to be installed on Windows.
+This is typically already present on Linux and Mac, but will probably have to be installed on Windows.

 First let's check if it's installed already [type this into your terminal]: